Txgls/txgls-wallet/readme.md

 # Txgls Wallet

 <br>Thank you for installing my resource.
 This resource is free and will remain free.
-It's a very simple inventory creation for wallets.</br>
+It's a very simple inventory creation for wallets.
+I am happy to take suggestions for this resource, otherwise it will most likely remain
+how it is.</br>

 # Installation
 <br>Step #1.
 Download the resource.</br>